 This is where I should have pulled back and found a way to get us out.
 These people seemed to be of a different universe from what Tom had described, and it was apparent that they were deep into a collective cocaine binge.
 I could tell because their conversations were way too energized and the guys were accompanying each other to the bathroom (a practice that is reserved for girls where I come from).
 Something was nagging in the back of my head… it just didn’t feel right.
 After a while, I was able to loosen up and, a few beers later, found myself carried by the kinetic mirth of the moment and that’s when the trouble began.

 Someone standing next to me saw them first.
-Three motorcycles idled in past the parked cars and into the back yard.
-When the metallic-blue gleam of the guns came into view, the entire crowd broke into a panicked chaos.
-The rapid firing seemed to go on forever and when the shooting stopped, the motorcyclists rode away.
+Three motorcycles idled in past the parked cars and into the backyard.
+When the metallic-blue gleam of the guns came into view, the entire crowd broke into panicked chaos.
+The rapid firing seemed to go on forever, and when the shooting stopped, the motorcyclists rode away.

-Jasper’s back yard could have been a turkey shoot but the gunmen caused no physical injuries, other than scrapes and bruises diving for cover.
+Jasper’s backyard could have been a turkey shoot, but the gunmen caused no physical injuries, other than scrapes and bruises diving for cover.
 Mentally, however, I was changed for life.
-In the short time for the assailants to empty clips, I saw all; my failures, my family, and all the good things that routinely get taken for granted.
+In the short time for the assailants to empty clips, I saw all; my failures, my family, and all the beautiful things that routinely get taken for granted.
 I imagined myself paralyzed and wheelchair bound.
 That was the scariest thought.
 Not that I might die, but without any health insurance, being shot and hospitalized, I would suddenly become a crushing burden to my family.

-After the dust settled and everyone calmed down, I began to brow beat Tom for leading us into such a mess.
+After the dust settled and everyone calmed down, I began to browbeat Tom for leading us into such a mess.
 He apologized abjectly; he didn’t think there’d be any hassles.
-He did admit that he knew of Jasper’s continued involvement in the illegal drug business, but he said he never dreamt of exposing us to anything dangerous.
+He did admit to knowing of Jasper’s continued involvement in the illegal drug business but never dreamt of exposing us to anything dangerous.
 Jasper, he thought, was a prudent man in choosing friends and business associates.